ibrahim-sharaf/mc-writer/README.md

 # mc-writer
-mc-writer (Modem Commands Writer) is a utility to write AT Commands to Modems.
+mc-writer, a utility to write AT Commands to Modems.